Simsreal/simulator/README.md

 In Unity Hub, go to `Projects`.
 Click `Add -> Add project from disk.`, select the path to the cloned `simulator` folder.

 ## Setup
 Double click on the added `simulator` in Unity Hub to open the project.
-When prompted, click `Ignore` to setup the Unity Plugins without entering safe mode if you are opening the project for the first time.
+You must enter the safe mode to setup the Unity Plugins if you are opening the project for the first time you open the project.

+> **Note:** At this moment, entering the safe mode is necessary for the first time to make sure Mujoco and NuGetForUnity are properly set up and working.

-Follow the instructions below to setup the Unity Plugins.
+In the safe mode, follow the instructions below to setup the Unity Plugins.

 ### Unity Plugins